jdinkla/kotlin-nkp/README.md

 Usage: nkp [<options>] <command> [<args>]...

 Options:
+  -v, --version  Show the version and exit
   -h, --help     Show this message and exit

 Commands:
   parse                     Parse a source directory and generate a model file.